wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

    8528605..2e8921c  main -> main
 ```

-You will see that Github automatically started executing the workflow:
+Again, you will see that Github automatically started executing the workflow:

 ![flask-basic-beanstalk](/images/2021-11-01-9.png)

-Again, click on the workflow run to see more details:
+Click on the workflow run to see more details:

 ![flask-basic-beanstalk](/images/2021-11-01-10.png)